-The American Express Gold Card can be your best friend if you’re someone who always dines out or goes to the grocery because you’ll earn up to 4x points on US restaurants and supermarkets.
+The American Express® Gold Card can be your best friend if you’re someone who always dines out or goes to the grocery because you’ll earn up to 4x points on restaurants, plus take out and delivery in the US.
+It also earns 4x on U.S. supermarkets (up to $25k a year then 1x thereafter).
 Plus, it also comes with a solid welcome offer and multiple annual statement credits that can help you save a lot of money every year.

-Sure, the $250 annual fee is a little bit pricey but the Amex Gold Card’s numerous perks are more than enough to offset that cost.
+Sure, the $250 annual fee (see rates and fees) is a little bit pricey but the Amex Gold Card’s numerous perks are more than enough to offset that cost.
 Let’s learn more about the card and see what it has in store for you.

 American Express Gold Card Key Points

-- Get 60,000 Membership Rewards points after spending $4,000 within the first six months of card membership.
+- Earn 60,000 Membership Rewards points after spending $4,000 within the first six months of card membership.

-- Earn 4x points on dining at restaurants, 4x points in purchases at U.S. supermarkets per calendar year (up to $25,000, then 1 point per dollar afterwwards), 3x points on direct airline bookings or through the Amex Travel Portal, and 1 point per dollar on all other eligible purchases
+- Earn 4x points on dining at restaurants worldwide (plus takeout in delivery in the U.S.), 4x points in purchases at U.S. supermarkets per calendar year (up to $25,000, then 1 point per dollar afterward), 3x points on direct airline bookings or through the Amex Travel Portal, and 1 point per dollar on all other eligible purchases

-- Consumer and travel protection benefits: Trip Delay reimbursement, rental car insurance, baggage insurance, purchase protection, and extended warrant protection
+- Consumer and travel protection benefits: Trip Delay reimbursement, rental car insurance, baggage insurance, purchase protection, and extended warranty protection

 The card comes with a solid welcome bonus of 60,000 Membership Rewards points after spending $4,000 within 6 months of account opening.